AnnaKalygina/HiC_processing_and_analysis/prediction/tools_for_HiC_prediction.md

 # Tools for HiC prediction

+## Filtering chromosomes in .cool files
+In many protocols, Hi-C yields data for some alternative chromosomes, that end up in the final cool file, but are never used.
+While certain chrosmosomes could be fetched directly from the .cool file, sometimes it is better to have a .cool file with only relevant chromosomes.
+To filter chrosmosmes I use `filter_chrom_in_coll.py` script and the list of ordinary chromosomes is hardcoded, but you can change it easily by modifying the script itself.
 ## Filtering problematic regions
 The accuracy of predictions could be significantly improved by training the model on a dataset with reduced noise.
 Approximately 10% of the hg38 genome is unmappable, low-covered, or noisy, which the model might mistakenly interpret as a pattern.
 To enhance the quality of the training data, it's essential to filter out regions with low coverage and gaps before model training.
 This pipeline provides a method to aggregate problematic regions and filter out any windows used for training that overlap these regions based on a specific threshold.